 - Oil for frying

 First, make sure your tofu is well drained and well-pressed.
 Nobody likes a watery veggie burger, and if you leave too much moisture in the tofu, you'll have trouble forming patties.
-Not sure how to do drain and press your tofu?
-It's simple, once you know how!

 Once your tofu is well pressed and drained, gently mash into small crumbles in a large bowl.